 The Factory History Working Group takes the cue from a number of recent studies of factories to foster discussion about a novel research agenda on the factory at the intersection of different disciplines and sub-disciplines, looking at a variety of agents, and cross the boundaries of national historiographies of industrialization and de-industrialization.

 The working group aims to map the field by inviting scholars to share information on recent research on factories.
 Calls for papers, news about forthcoming events and publications are circulated through the group’s e-mail list.
-Some members of the group are working on a journal special theme on factory history to be published in 2019.
-Members of the group have organized sessions together in several conferences and the working group is actively organizing its own workshops.
+Some members of the group published a special theme on factory history in Labor History in 2019.
+Members of the group have organised sessions together in several conferences and the working group is actively organising its own workshops (please see the external links).

 If you are interested in joining the Working Group on factory History, please write to the co-ordinators with the following information: Name, Institution (if any), e-mail address, thematic focus/interest.